 Oh, and before you conclude it was easy for me because I write full-time, know that even after I accomplished that, it was extremely difficult for me to make time for aspirational writing.
 So again, I do know what you’re going through.

-That said, here’s how I made time for my fiction and nonfiction books, and how I make sure to write something for myself every single day.
+That said, here’s how I made time for my book writing, and how I make sure to write something for myself every single day.

 One of the biggest roadblocks to a writing practice is sheer overwhelm.
 Instead of promising yourself you’ll write NaNoWriMo amounts, picking something ridiculously easy.
 1 minute.
 100 words.
 If you can’t do that daily, you’ll never become a writer, so you have no excuse not to.

 That means not skipping.
 When you skip, you work against yourself, teaching your brain that you’re not serious about this.
 That makes you feel crummy about yourself and hopeless about the thought of a writing practice altogether.

 So don’t skip.
 If one day you’re able to write 2,000 words, cool!
 But that does not mean you’re “covered” for the next day.
 If you have to go back to 1 minute, fine.
 You’re not failing yourself as long as you’re doing it every day.

 Over time, you’ll lose your fear and it will become easy – yes, easy! – to write for longer and longer periods.

 Whatever helps you fuel your writing practice, keep that nearby.
 If it’s a notebook and pen, have that in your bag or car and on your desk.
 If it’s a computer, bring it with you to the coffee shop.
 If it’s a special kind of tea or a ridiculously expensive candle, cool.
 Do that.